Constitution & by-laws

 ARTICLE 1 – Constitution

-1.1 The name of this organization shall be “The Summerland Chamber of Economic Development and Tourism”
+1.1 The name of this organization shall be “The Summerland Chamber of Commerce”

-1.2 The Summerland Chamber of Economic Development and Tourism exists to be a catalyst for the Business Community within the Municipality of Summerland and to enrich the quality of the economic, social and civic welfare of its membership.
+1.2 The Summerland Chamber of Commerce exists to be a catalyst for the Business Community within the Municipality of Summerland and to enrich the quality of the economic, social and civic welfare of its membership.

 1.3 The aims of the Chamber shall be those set out and approved by the Board of Directors in the Chamber`s Annual Strategic Plan.